One creative vision.

 about the piece

-Produced in conjunction with HUBWeek, Slideshow was a series of curated slide talks and an interactive photo exhibit created by the artist and ten Boston-area women.
-Each talk featured 25 images representing a week in the presenter's life.
-Using the original slide show format and tangible analog slides, Slideshow invited HUBweek participants to share in the day-to-day work, family life, and social context of each woman.
-By examining how analog technology remains relevant in a digital world, Slideshow fostered dialogue about why face-to-face experiences are critical to progress and innovation.
+Slideshow invites participants to share in the day-to-day work, family life, and social context of each featured woman through photo sharing, storytelling, and community interaction.
+By examining how analog technology remains relevant in a digital world, Slideshow fosters intimate dialogue about why face-to-face experiences are critical to building relationships and creating change.

 Taking place in and around a shipping container located in the HUB at City Hall Plaza, Slideshow created a community viewing and conversation space.
 The eleven slide presentations, created by the women along with one by the artist, took place at the container between October 12 and 15, 2017.
 When not activated with a slide talk, the shipping container was a place for the public to touch, hold, and examine the women's slides together on an communal light table with a magnifying loupe.